oppia/oppia-web-developer-docs/Google-Summer-of-Code-2019.md

 ### Sample proposals from past years

 If you'd like to get a sense of what a proposal might contain, please see our [GSoC 2018 page](https://github.com/oppia/oppia/wiki/Google-Summer-of-Code-2018) for examples of proposals that we accepted in 2018.

+_**Note:** although some of these proposals are a bit on the long side, there's no formal length requirement for your proposal -- in general, the quality of what you write is much more important than the amount of text you write.
+For the actual requirements, please see the [GSoC Proposal Template](#gsoc-proposal-template) section above._

 ## Types of work related to Oppia projects
 In order to ensure a well-rounded engineering experience, developers will do some or all of the following depending on their project: